EstelleGvl/unknownhands/pages/USER_GUIDE.md

 A: 📝 indicates colophon language (the language of the scribe's note), while 📖 indicates text language (the language of the main content being copied).
 This distinction helps identify code-switching.

 **Q: How do I export a visualization for my publication?**
 A: Click the "Export" button on any visualization.
 It will download as a high-quality PNG (300 DPI) suitable for publication.
 Available for maps, timelines, networks, and all analytics charts.
+Please cite appropriately.

 **Q: Can I see the raw colophon text?**
 A: Yes!
 Use the Colophon Analysis module's "Browse Colophons" tab.
 Each colophon shows both the original transcription and English translation, with copy-to-clipboard buttons for citation.